ucb-bar/riscv-sodor/README.md

 Install the RISC-V front-end server to talk between the host and RISC-V target processors.
+(Currently, the front-end server is undergoing development and we need to use a specific version.)

     $ git clone https://github.com/riscv/riscv-fesvr.git
     $ cd riscv-fesvr
+    $ git checkout 0a30552
     $ ./configure --prefix=/usr/local
     $ make install